facil-io/cstl/fio-stl.md

 Events are performed either in the order in which they were registered or in reverse order, depending on the context.

-These are the possible `event` values, note that some of them are only relevant in the context of the `FIO_SERVER` module:
+These are the possible `event` values, note that some of them are only relevant in the context of the `FIO_SERVER` module and were designed for the server's use:

 ```c
 typedef enum {